zhupan007/Detection_3D/README.md

 # on going process
+- Test effect of RPN number: speed and precision trade-off
 - Focal loss
 - upgrade anchor policy, IOU is not good, centroid distance should be considered
 - update c++ version 3d nms